Energy and Resources Section

-The Energy and Resources theme contributes to one of the grand challenges of our times: how to realize a sustainable energy and resource system within a world constrained by climate change and increasingly resource scarcity?
+The Energy and Resources section contributes to one of the grand challenges of our times: how to realize a sustainable energy and resource system within a world constrained by climate change and increasing resource scarcity.

 - efficient use of energy and materials

 - shifting to unconventional and renewable energy sources

 - redirecting the industrial metabolism